codemetropolis/CodeMetropolis/about/index.md

    * `-m <path>`, `--mapping <path>`
      Path of the input mapping file.
 Required.

+The mapping file contains the parameters of build up the virtual world from the source code.
+You could find more inforamtion about its structure and format in the detailed description of the Mapping Tool.
 Output XML now should be generated in output directory.

 [*Details...*][mt]